Stra-x/stra-x.github.io/_posts/2026-03-19-Re-Engineering-Pytune-Rogue-devices-in-the-age-of-conditinal-access.md

 ![phase5](/assets/images/phase5.png)

 At this point we have succesfully bypassed some of the most common conditional access policies I personally encounter.
 I plan to follow up with a part 2 to go over, compliancy in Intune and the nuances I have seen and demonstrating a complete attack chain taking us to a PRT with compliance and MFA claims.
 Again huge shoutout to temp43487580!

+> **Note 1:** To remain transparent, Claude Code was utilised during this research and development.
+Whilst I am AI avoidant if thats the word, I did see benefits to using Claude helping free my time to do research and not spend hours debugging my awful code because I missed a bracket.

+> **Note 2:** Before we begin I want to do a huge shoutout to temp43487580 who wrote the original Pytune code which this is all based on, this just builds on their tooling and research.